Lyquix/wp_theme_lyquix/docs/js.md

 If the accordion is a child of an `.accordion-group` parent, then when one accordion is opened the rest are closed.

+When an accordion is opened, the screen is scrolled to the top of the accordion.
+This function includes handling the closing of accordions placed above the opening accordion without screen "jumpiness".
+The settings for scrolling can be controlled globally, by screen size, and can be overriden at accordion group and accordion level.

+It is possible to define a "padding" above the accordion as the scroll position.
+This padding can be measured in pixels or a percentage of screen height.
+Optionally, the scroll position can be based on the accordion group or any other DOM element.

 Provides an interface to open, close and update accordions programatically.

 **Analytics [`js/lib/analytics.js`](../js/lib/analytics.js)**